codemanki/cloudscraper/README.md

 This library is a port of python module [cloudflare-scrape](https://github.com/Anorov/cloudflare-scrape) with couple enhancements and test cases ;)
 .
 All grats to its author \m/

-If the page you want to access is protected by CloudFlare, it will return special page, which expects client to support Javascript to solve challenge.
+If the page you want to access is protected by Cloudflare, it will return special page, which expects client to support Javascript to solve challenge.

 This small library encapsulates logic which extracts challenge, solves it, submits and returns the request page body.

-You can use cloudscraper even if you are not sure if CloudFlare protection is turned on.
+You can use cloudscraper even if you are not sure if Cloudflare protection is turned on.

-In general, CloudFlare has 4 types of _common_ anti-bot pages:
+In general, Cloudflare has 4 types of _common_ anti-bot pages:
   - Simple html+javascript page with challenge
   - Page which redirects to original site
   - Page with recaptcha